CONTACT US

 There are various types of industries with a footprint that steps on a global platform, two such industries are Aviation and Marine.

-“DASA” Defence Aviation Safety Authority Governs the aviation defence sector.
+On the other hand, the Defence Aviation Safety Authority (DASA) governs the aviation defense sector.

 Marine

-Solas uses the FSS Code for all ship’s safety & maintenance operational requirements.
+SOLAS for vessels sailing in international waters, which uses the FSS Code for all the ship’s safety and maintenance operational requirements.

 Our Services